-The Recognised Seasonal Employer scheme already benefits Pacific Island workers and New Zealand's viticulture and horticulture industries, which in turn contribute to the New Zealand Government's ambitious export goals under the Business Growth Agenda and Trade Agenda 2030.
-A new labour mobility arrangement - available only to PACER Plus parties - will look at longer periods of entry, new sectors and harmonisation of qualifications to boost the availability of a work ready labour supply from the region to our productivity.
+The Recognised Seasonal Employer scheme already benefits Pacific Island workers and New Zealand's viticulture and horticulture industries, which in turn contribute to the New Zealand Government's wider trade goals (including the progressive and inclusive Trade for all agenda).
+A new labour mobility arrangement available only to PACER Plus parties - will look at longer periods of entry, new sectors and harmonisation of qualifications to boost the availability of a work ready labour supply from the region to our productivity.

-Snapshot statistics
+Snapshot Statistics